isabella232/MapboxMicromobilityApp-android/README.md

 # MapboxMicromobilityApp-android

-A proof-of-concept Android app for urban mobility, that uses Mapbox tools
+A proof-of-concept micro-mobility Android app that uses Mapbox tools.
+This app shows how urban mobility companies can use Mapbox's maps, search, and navigation .